Bistrita Romania

 Address: Piata Centrala Bistrita

 The greatest attraction of Bistriţa's Main Square (Piata Centrala) is the Evangelical Church built by Transylvanian Saxons centuries ago.
-Construction of this gothic church began in 1470 and was completed almost 100 years later by Petrus Italus de Lugano, who added renaissance elements to the structure.
+Construction of the church started in mid-1300s and ended in 1520.
+Forty years later the town council decides to commission architect Petrus Italus de Lugano to enlarge and re-decorate the church.
+Renaissance elements are added to the gothic structure.
+Works are completed in 1563.

-A 246-foot steeple overlooking the city was added later, making it the highest stone church tower in Romania.
+A clock was mounted in 1521 in the 246-foot steeple overlooking the city.
+It is the highest (medieval) stone church tower in Romania.

-Inside the church visitors can admire a collection of 23 flags which belonged to the town's former craft guilds, valuable renaissance-style pews designed by Johannes Begler in 1516, 500-year furniture and an organ manufactured in 1795.
+Inside the church visitors can admire a collection of 23 flags which belonged to the town's craft guilds, valuable renaissance-style pews designed by local master Johannes Begler in 1516, 500-year furniture and an organ manufactured in 1795.

 The statues decorating the belfry (St Nicholas, the Holy Virgin with Child and Knight Roland) are representative of 15th century Transylvanian art and are similar to those found in the Black Church in Brasov and the Church on the Hill in Sighisoara.